 About the Photographer

-Adding a teleconverter (TC) or extender (Ext.) to a lens, either to increase the reach of a telephoto (TC), or to increase the magnification of a macro lens (Ext.), always results in a corresponding loss of image quality.
-The user is, quite literally, exchanging ‘quality’ (best resolution) for ‘quantity’ (more reach/magnification).
-Sometimes this is quite noticeable, removing the benefit; however, with judicious selection, sometimes the results can be quite good.
-Therefore, I try to be judicious in my usage of both TCs and extenders, preferring not to use them … unless I feel the trade-off will actually improve my result, rather than compromise it.
+Adding a teleconverter (TC) or extender (Ext.) to a lens, either to increase the reach of a telephoto (TC), or to increase the magnification of a standard lens to give it macro capability (Ext.), always results in a corresponding loss of image quality.
+The user is, quite literally, exchanging ‘quality’ (best resolution) for ‘quantity’ (more reach and/or magnification).
+Sometimes this difference can be quite noticeable, removing the benefit; however, with judicious selection, sometimes the results of amplifying the existing capabilities of your lenses can be quite good.
+Therefore, I try to be judicious in my usage of both TCs and extenders, preferring not to use them at all … unless I feel the trade-off will actually improve my result, rather than compromise it.
 That said, here is what I utilize: